canonical/resource-dispatcher/README.md

 ## Manifest conflict resolution

 Resource Dispatcher accepts manifests from multiple Juju relations.
-Each manifest is identified by the combination of its `metadata.namespace` and `metadata.name` fields.
+Each manifest is identified by the tuple (`metadata.namespace`, `metadata.name`).

 ### Pinned vs. global manifests

-A manifest that sets `metadata.namespace` is called a **namespace-pinned** manifest — it is applied only to that namespace.
-A manifest without `metadata.namespace` is called a **global** manifest — it is applied to every profile namespace.
+A manifest that sets `metadata.namespace` is called a **namespace-pinned** manifest, and is applied only to that namespace.
+A manifest without `metadata.namespace` is called a **global** manifest, and is applied to every profile namespace.

 When a pinned manifest and a global manifest share the same `metadata.name`, the pinned manifest **takes precedence** for its namespace.
-This allows a global default to be overridden for a specific namespace without causing an error.
+This allows a global default to be overridden for a specific namespace.

-### True conflicts (BlockedStatus)

-Two manifests are a **true conflict** when they share both the same `metadata.namespace` value (including both being unpinned) **and** the same `metadata.name`.
-When this occurs, the charm enters `BlockedStatus` and reports the conflicting `(namespace, name)` key in the status message.
-Resolve the conflict by removing the duplicate manifest from one of the relations.
+In the case of two manifests sharing the (`metadata.namespace`, `metadata.name`) key, a conflict occurs, resulting in a `BlockedStatus`.
+This includes two manifests with the same name and without a namespace.

-### On-disk layout
+### Manifest saving layout

 Manifests are written into the pebble layer under the dispatch folder using a two-level directory structure:

 ```
 <dispatch_folder>/
-  _global/           # unpinned (global) manifests
+  _global/           # unpinned manifests (no namespace)
     <name>.yaml
   <namespace>/       # namespace-pinned manifests
     <name>.yaml